arunavo4/gitea-mirror/README.md

 # Start the production server with real data (default)
 pnpm start

-# Start the production server with mock data
+# Start the production server with a clean setup
-pnpm start:mock
+pnpm start:fresh

 # Database Management